harrisonhjones/LEDEffect/README.md

 LEDEffect
 ===========

-A simple library for Arduino which allows for different LED effects
+A simple library for different LED effects

 # Installation
 ## Arduino